History of Aerial Firefighting

 Bob has a lot of experience – “27 to 30 thousand hours spraying crops.”
 Before qualifying as a pilot he was an aircraft maintenance engineer: “I started as an apprentice engineer in 1955.
 Six years with TAA.”
 He continued as an agricultural pilot for many more years after that day in 1967 and he added he also “… flew firebombing for some years afterwards.”
 Today, he’s still getting into the air regularly.
 “I flew for forty years, and I’m still flying my Piper Cherokee.”

-Ben Buckley, a well known and colourful character in Australian aviation still flies his Pioneer 300 aircraft – as he says – a “pocket rocket”.
+Ben Buckley, a well known and colourful character in Australian aviation flew his Pioneer 300 aircraft – as he says – a “pocket rocket” up until his death in 2022.
 He also told us about that day back in 1967:

 “We’d just got off super phosphate operations.
 We dropped fifteen loads on the sixth – myself and Bob Lansbury.
 We’d been doing some spreading, and we’d done tests a couple of years before, in 1965.